philgzl/dsp-primer/README.md

 # Introduction

 In signal processing, a signal usually refers to a time varying function or variable.
-Signals can be discrete (number of letters) or continuous (pressure, voltage) by nature.
+Signals can be discrete (e.g. characters in a sentence) or continuous (e.g. pressure, voltage) by nature.
 In the real world, signals are usually captured by sensors (e.g. a microphone captures pressure variations and converts them to an electrical signal).

 A digital signal is a discrete representation of a signal.
 If the signal is continuous by nature, the digital signal has been derived by sampling and quantization.
-Digital Signal Processing (DSP) is the analysis and processing of digital signals.
+Digital signal processing (DSP) is the analysis and processing of digital signals.

 ![analog_discrete_digital](pics/analog_discrete_digital.png)

 Sampling and quantization is performed by a analog-to-digital converter (ADC).
 The digital signal can then be processed by DSP processors.
-Once the signal has been processed, it can be converted back to a continuous signal by a digital-to-analog converter (DAC), if it should be used in the real world.
-In the real world, ADCs and DACs are widely embedded in many user products.
+If needed, it can be converted back to a continuous signal by a digital-to-analog converter (DAC).
+ADCs and DACs are embedded in a wide range of consumer products.

 E.g. the electrical signal produced by the microphone on a laptop is fed to a built-in ADC, and this signal can then be compressed by a DSP processor to be sent over the Internet.
-Conversely, a DAC converts the digital sound signals to continuous electrical signals so they can be reproduced by the laptop speakers.
+Conversely, a DAC converts the digital sound signals to continuous electrical signals so they can be emitted by the laptop speakers.

 A typical signal processing chain is depicted below.